5T33Z0/Clover-Crate/ACPI/README.md

 ### FixDisplay

-Produces a number of video card patches non-Intel video cards.
-Injects properties, and the devices themselves, if they are not present.
-Injects FakeID if ordered.
-Adds custom properties.
-The same fix adds an HDAU device for audio output via HDMI.
-If the FakeID parameter is specified, then it will be injected through the _DSM method.
-Patches for all video cards, only for non-Intel.
-Intel on-board graphics require other fixes.
+Produces a number of video card patches for non-Intel video cards (Intel on-board graphics require different fixes):

+- Injects properties and the devices themselves (if not present).
+- Can inject a FakeID.
+If a FakeID parameter is specified, then it will be injected through the `_DSM` method.
+- Adds custom properties.
+- Adds an `HDAU` device for audio output via HDMI.

 ### FixFirewire